yuanjua/chiken/GETTING_STARTED.md

 </div>

-You can create a Knowledge Base (KBS) from existing Zotero collections.
+You can create a Knowledge Base from existing Zotero collections.

 ### 3. Start MCP Server